-- a) "Education records" means those records, files, documents, and other materials which: - i) Contain information directly related to a student; and - ii) Are maintained by The Accelerated Schools or a person acting for The Accelerated Schools - b) "Education records" does not include: - Records of instructional, supervisory, and administrative personnel and educational personnel ancillary to the student which are not in the sole possession of the person who created the record, and which are not accessible or revealed to any other person except a substitute; - ii) Records made and maintained in the normal course of business that relate exclusively to an Accelerated Schools employee in his or her capacity as an employee and not available for use for any other purpose; - iii) Records that are not contained in the student's educational file, exist in multiple locations, or are otherwise not maintained as part of the student's educational file, such as individual assignments, unprinted e-mails and personal staff notes. - c) "Directory information" includes the student's name, address, telephone listing, date and place of birth, participation in officially recognized activities and sports, heights and weights of members of athletic teams, dates of attendance, awards received, and the most recent previous educational agency or institution attended by the child. - i) Parents may designate that this information may not be released without his or her prior consent as part of Accelerated School's annual notice. - d) "Student" includes any person with respect to whom The Accelerated School maintains educational records or personally identifiable information but does not include a person who has not been in attendance at The Accelerated School.
+- b) "Education records" does not include: - i) Records of instructional, supervisory, and administrative personnel and educational personnel ancillary to the student which are not in the sole possession of the person who created the record, and which are not accessible or revealed to any other person except a substitute; - ii) Records made and maintained in the normal course of business that relate exclusively to an Accelerated Schools employee in his or her capacity as an employee and not available for use for any other purpose; - iii) Records that are not contained in the student's educational file, exist in multiple locations, or are otherwise not maintained as part of the student's educational file, such as individual assignments, unprinted emails and personal staff notes. - c) "Directory information" includes the student's name, ad, telephone listing, date and place of birth, participation in officially recognized activities and sports, heights and weights of members of athletic teams, dates of attendance, awards received, and the most recent previous educational agency or institution attended by the child. - i) Parents may designate that this information may not be released without his or her prior consent as part of The Accelerated School's annual notice. - d) "Student" includes any person with respect to whom The Accelerated School maintains educational records or personally identifiable information but does not include a person who has not been in attendance at The Accelerated School.